 Design of a new aesthetic for GMC icons, diagrams and illustrations

 I was asked by the digital transition manager to contribute to the GMC website interface by designing a number of icons, diagrams and illustrations to help guide doctors that were to be accessed in the support pages of the GMC website and in a printed report.
 I was told that the icons needed to communicate the feeling that the GMC supports doctors therefore I designed them in way that was friendly, human and approachable.

-I used thin elegant lines, pastels and rounded corners to make serious tasks feel warmer and more welcoming.
+I used thin elegant lines, pastels and rounded corners to make serious tasks feel welcoming and supportive.
 Like most good icons they also needed to be easily understood, recognisable and designed using the company brand guidelines.
 Icons are also a great way to save space and they make good touch targets especially when used on mobile.

 GMC research and theme icons